uhudo/storyteller/README.md

 .venv\Scripts\activate.bat
 streamlit run storyteller.py
 ```
+By default you can access the application on http://localhost:8501.

 ## AMD Accelerator Cloud
-This is preparation for running the AI model servers in the cloud.
+This is preparation for running the AI model servers in the AMD Accelerator Cloud.
 ### Setup
- - When logged in the AMD cloud.
+ - When logged in the [AMD Accelerator Cloud](https://aac.amd.com).
- - Create new workload where you select Pytorch container with Pytorch v2.1.2 and ROCm v6.1.2.
+ - Create new workload where you select PyTorch container with PyTorch v2.1.2 and ROCm v6.1.2.
- - In the next step no input files are need unless, or you can provide this repository already in this step.
+ - In the next step no input files are need.
  - Then you set the time limit to for example 4h and enable telemetry to monitor your workload resource usage.
  - We selected AIG MI210 queue.
- - Overview the selection.
+ - Overview the selection and run the workload.
  - Than wait until you see Connect button for the workload.
 ### Connection
  - On windows open CMD or terminal on Linux and paste in the connection details provided on Connect button in the cloud interface.
 Where XXXX is your port number provided.